coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-01-arraylist-removeif-method.md

 As shown in the method signature, this method accepts only one parameter `filter`.
 It is an instance of the Predicate Functional Interface.

-Predicate is a predefined functional Interface and used to test the conditions.
+A predicate is a predefined functional Interface used to test the conditions.

 This method returns a `boolean` value.
-This method returns `true`, if any elements from the ArrayList is removed.
-Otherwise it returns `false`.
+This method returns `true` if any elements from the ArrayList are removed.
+Otherwise, it returns `false`.

-Let's see an example java program for the ArrayList `removeIf()` method.
+Let's see an example Java program for the ArrayList `removeIf()` method.

 ```java
 import java.util.ArrayList;